-- Yellow 5yrs e.g. UK Gilts, Collateralised Deposits
+- Yellow 5yrs e.g. AAA rated Government debt, UK Gilts, Collateralised Deposits

 - Purple 2yrs (Council currently has maximum of 1 year)

 - Blue 1 year (only applies to nationalised or part nationalised UK Banks)

 - Orange 1 year

 - Red 6 months

 - Green 3 months

 - No colour not to be used

-The Sector creditworthiness service uses ratings from all three agencies, but by using a scoring system, does not give undue over reliance to just one agency's ratings.
+The Sector creditworthiness service uses ratings from all three agencies and uses a wider array of information than just primary credit ratings to determine creditworthy counterparties.
+By using this approach and applying it to a risk weighted scoring system does not give undue over reliance to just one agency's ratings.